-46 Office Hours
+47 Office Hours

 The school office is open from 7:00 a.m. to 4:00 p.m. every full day school is in session.
 (Please refer to the school calendar to determine these dates.)
 The office is not open on holidays, during vacations, or snow days.
-Summer hours will be posted at the entrance to the main office.
+Summer hours will be posted at the entrance to the main office and on the school website.
 Visitors are asked to call before coming to the school during summer hours.

-47 Parties (Birthdays)/Special Celebrations
+48 Parties (Birthdays)/Special Celebrations